-If you've earned money from a well this year, you may have questions about how to calculate your net revenue interest (NRI) on your 2020 tax return.
-Your NRI is the share of oil or gas production that's calculated once burdens have been deducted from your working interest.
+If you've earned money from a well this year, you may have questions about how to calculate your net revenue interest (NRI) on your 2021 tax return.
+So what is net revenue interest?
+It's the share of oil or gas production that's calculated once burdens have been deducted from your working interest.
 Here's a snapshot of what the revenue life cycle looks like:

 - A well has both a working interest owner and overriding royalty owner attached to it.

 - The well owner will get a flat percentage of proceeds from the well.